h8d13/PSK---Python-Starter-Kit/README.md

 ## Explorer

 In your explorer you now have a .venv (the .env is something different for API keys).
 This is a portable python executable.
+Inside this .venv you will be able to download packages but they will be restricted to this virtual env.

 ![image](https://github.com/user-attachments/assets/f4063072-1aaf-42d0-8425-c07a2ab80313)